Stay updated

 What initially inspired you to become an instructor?

 I was doing my summer internships at a sleep-away camp in upstate New York for at-risk and special needs youth.
 My colleagues and I were working 7-10 days straight through for 9 weeks, providing intensive 1:1 care to our campers.
-I saw how our entire lives/careers were going to hinge on self-sacrifice and burnout, just like every Psychologist and Therapist before us -t he need is always greater than those willing to help and it made me upset to think that the people spending their lives caring for other people's children were destined for burnout.
+I saw how our entire lives/careers were going to hinge on self-sacrifice and burnout, just like every Psychologist and Therapist before us - the need is always greater than those willing to help and it made me upset to think that the people spending their lives caring for other people's children were destined for burnout.
 So, I started leading sunrise yoga classes so we could all get some self-care before our crazy, long days.
 I wasn't formally trained yet, but knew I wanted the skills to help give back to my peers and other caregiver-types.
 I wanted to care for the caregivers.

 Why do you continue to teach?